Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Added a teleporter in Lanette's house, allows to change regional forms of a pokemon by cycling though the gFormSpeciesIdTables
 - Added a scientist in Devon Corp to trigger trade evolutions (ported from Exalted Emerald, credits to segabl)
 - Added soaring (credits to ...)
+- Starters are available in Mauville game corner
 - More to be added

 ## TODO
 - Add team rocket story
 - Add Kanto and Johto gym leaders with Kanto E4
-    - Brock in granite cave
+    - Brock in granite cave x
-    - Misty on the beach
+    - Misty on the beach x
     - Surge in new mauville trying to catch zapdos.
 Can't catch zapdos until he is defeated.
-    - Erika in verdantuff
+    - Erika in verdantuff: blocks the path to the contest hall until defeated, looking up "should I go in?"
     - Koga in the rainy route with ninjas.
 "See these ninjas?
-I'm training them."
+I'm training them." x
     - Sabrina talks to a rock which has psychic powers.
 Talking to the rocks says "just an ordinary rock".
     - Blaine in start of magma hideout (Hohoho I dug too far!)
     - Giovanni (rocket event)